buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcRelConnectsPathElements.md

 The objectified relationship provides the additional information required to describe the connection between two path based elements that might have single or multiple layers of material.
 The connection type specifies where at the path based element a connection is given (at the start, in the middle or at the end).

 The connection is described by a connection geometry, given within the object coordinate systems of the _RelatingElement_ and of the _RelatedElement_.
-In case of _IfcWallStandardCase_ as the _RelatingElement_ and _RelatedElement_ the connection geometry is provided by the subtype _IfcConnectionCurveGeometry_.
+In case of layered IfcWall elements as the _RelatingElement_ and _RelatedElement_ the connection geometry is provided by the subtype _IfcConnectionCurveGeometry_.
 Both curves indicate the so called "end cap", i.e. the curve that trims the wall outer edges (being parallel along the wall axis) at the end.